 - Heat the oven to 170C/150C fan/gas 3.
 Season the pork liberally with salt and freshly ground black pepper.

-- Heat the oil in an ovenproof casserole over a medium to high and sear the seasoned pork shoulder steaks for 1 minute on each side, working in batches of 2.
+- Heat the oil in an ovenproof casserole over a medium to high heat and sear the seasoned pork shoulder steaks for 1 minute on each side, working in batches of 2.
 Set aside on a plate, then lower the heat to medium.

 - Add the onions and sauté until translucent (about 4 to 5 minutes).
 Sprinkle over the flour, stir well and cook for 1 minute.
 Then add the cider and deglaze to scrape all the brown bits from the bottom of the casserole.